SaaStacked/saastack/README.md

 Skip the startup trap:

 - ❌ Reinventing the wheel, where we already have standard solutions
-- ❌ Rushing forward on a fragile foundation, that is insecure, and has no observability
+- ❌ Rushing forward on a fragile foundation, that is untestable, insecure, and with no production observability
-- ❌ Building a monolith destined for a rewrite next year
+- ❌ Building a tangled monolith, destined for a rewrite next year, when you discover that you cannot move fast, stuck in a big-ball-of-mud

-SaaStack is opinionated, but it is also flexible and extensible and real-world, not a sample.
-Since it is a codebase and not a nuget package, you never get boxed inside it waiting for someone else to improve for you.
+SaaStack is opinionated, but it is also flexible and extensible and real-world, it is not a sample.

+Since it is a codebase and not a nuget package (secret sauce), you never get boxed inside it waiting for some other team to improve it for you.
-- ✅ It’s already battle-tested in several live SaaS companies - you benefit from their in-the-wild learnings.
+- ✅ It’s already battle-tested in several live SaaS companies - you benefit from their in-the-wild learnings and optimizations.
 - ✅ It’s cloud-ready (Azure or AWS).
 It is easily extensible to work with your specific 3rd party providers, plug and play.
-- ✅ It does NOT lock you into someone else's framework, and you won't have to plea with them, nor send a PR to update it for you.
-You own it from the start.
-With extensive docs and regression tests to guide you as you evolve it, that ensure you don't break anything.
+- ✅ It does NOT lock you into someone else's framework, and you won't have to plea with them to improve it for you, nor will you send a PR to update it for you.
+You own it from the start, and can modify it safely at any time.
+- ✅ With extensive documentation and regression tests to guide you as you evolve or extend it, you are safeguarded against breaking anything, anywhere.
 - ✅ This isn’t a NuGet package.
 It’s not a toy demo, it's not a code sample.
-It’s a fully deployable product for serious builders who want to have a full system from day one.
+It’s a fully deployable product for serious builders who want to have a robust, testable, secure and fully scalable system from day one.

-To be useful now and into the future, and guard against the future problems of scaling your business, the codebase employs and demonstrates several common architectural styles that you are going to need in your product, such as:
+To be useful now and into the future, and to guard against the future problems of scaling your business, the codebase employs and demonstrates several common architectural styles that you are going to need in your product, such as:

-* [A Pluggable Modular-Monolith](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software) - always build a monolith first, then separate out to microservices later when, and if, you need to
+* [A Pluggable Modular-Monolith](https://www.thoughtworks.com/insights/blog/microservices/modular-monolith-better-way-build-software) - always build a monolith first, then separate out to microservices later when, and if, you need to,and your team can support that
-* [Clean Architecture, Onion Architecture, and Hexagonal Architecture](https://medium.com/@edamtoft/onion-vs-clean-vs-hexagonal-architecture-9ad94a27da91) all have the same principles - low-coupling, high-cohesion, a shareable and protected domain at the center
-* Hosted behind a distributed REST API, or in a CLI, (or in another executable) your choice.
+* [Clean Architecture, Onion Architecture, and Hexagonal Architecture](https://medium.com/@edamtoft/onion-vs-clean-vs-hexagonal-architecture-9ad94a27da91) all have the same principles - low-coupling, high-cohesion, a shareable and protected domain at its center, exposed by any protocol to any infrastructure. e.g. Hosted behind a distributed REST API, or in a CLI, (or in another executable) your choice.
-* [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) (with Aggregates and Domain Events) - modeling actual real-world behaviors, not modeling just anemic data.
+* [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html) (with Aggregates and Domain Events) - modeling actual real-world behaviors, not modeling just anemic data, publishing events to a distributed system.
-* [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) - because you cannot predict upfront when you will need historical data later, and when you do, will be stuck, also makes domain events a cinch.
-Domain events are already built in your aggregates, ES simply persists them as the master record.
+* [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) - because you cannot predict upfront when you will need historical data later, and when you do, you will be stuck.
+Domain events are already built in your aggregates, ES simply persists them as the master record, from which you can build optimized views to read data.
-* [Event-Driven Architecture](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) - to keep your modules de-coupled, distributed, and asynchronous from each other, focused on meaningful events and sagas across your whole product.
+* [Event-Driven Architecture](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/event-driven) - to keep your modules de-coupled, distributed, and asynchronous from each other, focused on meaningful events and sagas across your whole product or products.
-* [Polyglot Persistence](https://martinfowler.com/bliki/PolyglotPersistence.html) - decouples you from infrastructure, makes your entire system easy to test, and then upgrades as your business scales later.
-No need to install any database locally, nor docker containers, for debugging and testing.
+* [Polyglot Persistence](https://martinfowler.com/bliki/PolyglotPersistence.html) - decouples you from technology choices, makes your entire system easy to test, and when your business scales up later.
+No need to install any databases or other server products locally, nor any docker containers, for debugging and running locally.
+Just clone, compile and run, all offline without a network.
-* Extensive Test Automation (e.g., Unit, Integration, and E2E) so you can confidently keep moving years into the future
+* Extensive Test Automation (e.g., Unit, Integration, and E2E) layers so you can confidently keep moving years into the future
 * B2B or B2C Multitenancy, you choose
-* Extensibility for all integrations with any 3rd party providers (e.g., Stripe, Twilio, Auth0, LaunchDarkly, etc.) - because you want to start cheaply, and change over time as your new business changes and grows.
+* Extensibility for all integrations with any 3rd party providers (e.g., Stripe, Twilio, Auth0, LaunchDarkly, etc.) - because you want to start cheaply, and change your providers over time as your new business changes and grows, and you can afford better tools.

-> The fundamental design principles behind this particular combination of architectural styles is to "maximize change" since it is change that you need to make efficient to succeed in SaaS startups.
+> The fundamental design principles behind this particular combination of architectural styles is to "maximize change" since it is change that you need to make efficient to succeed in SaaS startups, as you grow.
+You won't need the best at the start, that will come later.
+But you need to adapt, and adapt fast.
 It is the cost of change in software that determines the cost of designing and building software in the long run.
-Minimizing that cost, and keeping it low, is key for any new product tech business's survival.
+Minimizing that cost, and keeping it low, is key for any new product tech business's survival, especially when investment is scarce.

-This starter template gives you most of the things all SaaS products will need from day one while maximizing your ability to evolve the specific behaviors and infrastructure components of your specific product - for the long run (i.e., over the course of the next 1-5 years).
+This codebase template gives you most of the things all SaaS products will need from day one while maximizing your ability to evolve the specific behaviors and infrastructure components of your specific product - for the long run (i.e., over the course of the next 1-5 years).

 ## What is in the box?